Evolutionarily Stable Preferences Against Multiple Mutations in Multi-player Games: Essential Notions and Notation

-Suppose that preferences are fully observable, and that individuals are drawn independently to play an $n$-player strategic game in terms of their preferences, which describes the strategic interactions among the matched individuals.
-Then fitness values are assigned to strategies according to the material payoff function.
-We can imagine that such a game is repeated infinitely many times, and one of the Nash equilibria is played in each of the resulting games.
-So the average fitness to each individual can be determined, and the principle of survival of the fittest suggests that a preference type can prevail only if the type receives the highest average fitness in its population.
+Throughout the paper, preferences are perfectly observable, and all players are drawn independently to play $n$-player games depending on the setting of random matching.
+We study in Section~\ref{sec:single} the single-population case: individuals are drawn uniformly from a single population without identifying their player positions.
+In Section~\ref{sec:multi}, we study the multi-population case: individuals are drawn from $n$ populations, one from each population uniformly with its player role.
+In any game round, $n$ players choose strategies to maximize their subjective preferences induced by their types, but their actual fitness values are assigned by the material payoff function $\pi$ according to players' chosen strategies.
+We imagine that such a game is repeated independently an infinite number of times, under the same distribution of types in a single population or in multiple populations.
+Then the average fitness of a type can be determined,\footnote{ The calculation of average fitness will indicate that the type distribution is unchanged in the process of learning to play an equilibrium.
+To justify it, we assume that behavioral adjustments are infinitely faster than the adjustment of type distribution, which is supported by \citet[p.~21]{rSel:eleb}.} and the principle of survival of the fittest suggests that a preference type will survive only if the type receives the highest average fitness in its population.

-The objective of this paper is to study the evolution of preferences without any restriction on the number of mutations in each population.
-We will formalize robustness against \emph{multiple} mutations in two cases: one is the case where there is only one population and all $n$ players are randomly drawn from the population; the other is the case where there are $n$ separate populations and one player is randomly drawn from each of the $n$ populations.
-To investigate the effects of multiple mutations on populations, the concepts of multi-mutation stability in our single- and multi-population settings are consistent with those used in \citet{eDek-jEly-oYil:ep} and \citet{yTu-wJua:epmp}, respectively.

-Our criteria should satisfy two requirements: if the population shares of mutants are small enough, the behavioral outcomes are almost unchanged, and no incumbent will be driven out.
-For a mutation set, we consider that it fails to invade if one of the mutant types in some population will become extinct, as suggested by \citet{yTu-wJua:epmp}.
-The reason for this is that interactions among mutants of a mutation set may look as if they cooperate with one another such that some of the mutants have fitness advantages over the incumbents at the expense of the other mutants.
-Such fitness advantages will disappear when the latter go extinct.
-Rather than examining the emergence of one particular preference type, we are interested in the evolutionarily viable outcome.
-We will give necessary and sufficient conditions for the existence of stable outcomes in the single- and multi-population settings, respectively.